yangjy0826/Microsoft-Q-/README.md

 </br>
 ![Pic 3.1](https://github.com/yangjy0826/Microsoft-Q-/blob/master/img/new_project.PNG)</br>
 Then you can find that Visual Studio automatically generate two files, one is 'Operation.qs', which is a Q# file, the other is 'Operation.qs', which is a C# file.
 We should first rename the Q# file into 'Bell.qs'. </br>
-Right now, the code in 'Bell.qs' and 'Operation.qs' is automatically generated when creating the new project, which is like this:</br>
+Right now, the code in 'Bell.qs' and 'Driver.cs' is automatically generated when creating the new project, which is like this:</br>
 Code in 'Bell.qs' is:</br>
 ```C#
 namespace Quantum.Bell